travis-ci/docs-travis-ci-com/user/reference/trusty.md

 ## Other Ubuntu Linux Build Environments

-You can have a look at the [Ubuntu Linux overview page](/user/reference/linux/) for the different Ubuntu Linux build environments you can use.
+You can have a look at the [Ubuntu Linux overview page](/user/reference/linux/) for the different Ubuntu Linux build environments available.